brickcap/openresty_examples/book.md

 ```

-`nginx_lua` keeps the same structuring of the configuration files.
+Openresty keeps the same structuring of the configuration files.
+You still create configuration files with
+simple and block level directives.
+Any nginx directive works with openresty in the same way as it would in a
+vanilla nginx application.
+However a new set of directives are introduced by openresty that serve as the
+entry point to the lua code.

 -----